APPLICATIONS AVAILABLE FOR 2016 MCPA Awards NOW!

 |Resource Conservation: Do you know a business or organization who has improved the community by reducing, reusing, or recycling?
 That person could be eligible for the Resource Conservation award.
 To be eligible for this award they have to improve the community through their recycling efforts.
 They can do this on a large scale, such as recycling energy or water from company operations, or on a small scale, such as using energy efficient lighting in their building.|

-If you are a business or organization who is eligible for these awards, or if you know a business or organization who would be eligible, you can nominate them online or by printing the offline pdf form..
-Nominations for the 2015 awards will open August 20, 2014 and will close January 2, 2015.
-Winners will be chosen in February and notified late March.
+If you are a business or organization who is eligible for these awards, or if you know a business or organization who would be eligible, please fill out the pdf application and email is to MCPAAwards@GoColumbiaMO.com.
+Nominations for the 2016 awards opened September 1, 2015 and closes December 31, 2015.
+Winners will be notified in February.
 If you have any questions please contact Sustainability Manager, Barbara Buffaloe.

 Also if you know any business who should be recognized for obtaining certification such as LEED or Energy Star contact Barbara Buffaloe.
 So that they can be recognized on the city of Columbia Website.